Geovation/catalyst-ngd-wrappers-python/README.md

 Each component shape of the multi-geometry will be searched in turn.
 When a hierarchical multi-geometry is supplied (eg. a GeometryCollection containing MultiPolygons), it is flattened into a single set of its component single-geometry shapes.

-The results are returned in a quasi-GeoJSON format, with features returned under 'searchAreas' in a list, where each item is a json object of results from one search area.
+The results are returned in a quasi-GeoJSON format, with features returned under 'searchAreas' in a list, where each item is a dictionary of results from one search area.
 The search areas are labelled numerically, with the number stored under 'searchAreaNumber'.

 NOTE: If a limit is supplied for the maximum number of features to be returned or requests to be made, this will apply to _each search area individually_, not to the overall number of results.